 Paths for which citizenship is less likely to be an important consideration

-It’s important for both Chinese and Western citizens to be involved in supporting Sino–Western coordination on AI safety and governance.
+It’s important for both Chinese and Western citizens to be involved in supporting China–Western coordination on AI safety and governance.
 Your citizenship is not likely to bar you from consideration from the following paths, provided you have the legal right to work in your intended country of employment and any necessary language skills.

 AI governance researchers at key long-term-focused research groups

 This path would involve conducting research with a longer-term focus and potentially less immediate policy relevancy than at a standard think tank.
 This could be either: